vuejs-vbind-binding-atributos

 • 3 min

-Vue.js offers two types of binding, unidirectional and bidirectional.
-In this tutorial we will see unidirectional binding, which is done with the v-bind directive.
+Vue.js offers two types of binding, one-way and two-way.
+In this tutorial we will see one-way binding, which is done with the v-bind directive.

-Binding is a concept present in many frameworks and technologies, allowing us to keep the value of two variables synchronized.
+Binding is a concept existing in many frameworks and technologies, which allows us to keep the value of two variables synchronized.

 In Vue.js, binding will allow us to connect JavaScript data with HTML.
-That is, it enables us to use logic variables in HTML.
+That is, it allows us to use logic variables in the HTML.

-In the next tutorial we will see bidirectional binding, which is done with form elements and the v-model directive.
+In the next tutorial we will see two-way binding, which is done with form elements and the v-model directive.

 v-bind Directive

-In Vue.js, v-bind is the directive that allows us to perform unidirectional binding, enabling us to dynamically link HTML attributes or component properties with data from the Vue instance.
+In Vue.js, v-bind is the directive that allows us to perform one-way binding, which allows us to dynamically link HTML attributes or component properties with data from the Vue instance.

 That is, we can make any HTML attribute (like src, href, class, or style) depend on a variable or reactive expression.

-Attribute binding always occurs from the data in JavaScript to HTML (but it does not allow data to be modified from HTML).
+Attribute binding always occurs from the data in JavaScript to the HTML (but does not allow the data to be modified from the HTML).

-The syntax of the directive is to place v-bind, followed by a colon : and the name of the attribute we want to bind (v-bind, v-bind…).
+The syntax of the directive is to put v-bind, followed by a colon : and the name of the attribute we want to bind (v-bind, v-bind…).

 <template>